This is a list of tips that should help you be more productive when working on Fuchsia.

 Install Gerrit Monitor

-Install the Gerrit Monitor Chrome extension to have in the Chrome toolbar the list of CLs requiring your attention.
+Install the Gerrit Monitor Chrome extension to include the list of Gerrit changes that require your attention in your Chrome toolbar.

 Enable three-way diffs in Git